HungryHowies/Wazuh-and-Zitadel-Setup/wazuh sso setup.md

 Navigate to Organization --> Projects.

-Create a new Project called Opensearch, click continue.
+Create a new Project called Wazuh, click continue.

 Under **Application** click "New" and select SAML, then name it Wazuh, Save.